ArhanChaudhary/qter/README.md

 <img src="media/State Three.png" width="33%" alt="A Rubik's cube after performing U U U"/>

-And again to state "four"?
+And... again to state "four"?

 <img src="media/State Four.png" width="33%" alt="A Rubik's cube after performing U U U U"/>

 If we apply the algorithm `U` four times, we find that it returns back to state "zero".
 This means that we can't represent every possible number with this scheme.
 We should have expected that, because the Rubik's cube has a _finite_ number of states whereas there are an _infinite_ amount of numbers.

 This doesn't mean that we can't do math though, we just have to treat numbers as if they "wrap around" at four.
-This is analagous to the way analog clocks wrap around after 12.
+This is analogous to the way analog clocks wrap around after twelve.
 The difference between our scheme and analog clocks is that we will consider the solved state to represent "zero" instead of "four".

 ## Mathematics

-Is it valid to represent numbers in this way though?
+Can we justify this way of representing numbers?
 Let's consider adding "two" to "one".
 We reach the "two" state using the algorithm `U U`, so if we apply that algorithm to the "one" state, we will find the cube in the same state as if we applied `(U) (U U)`, or `U U U`, which is exactly how we reach the state labelled "three".
 It's easy to see that associativity of moves makes addition valid in this scheme.
 What if we wanted to add "three" to "two"?
 We would expect a result of "five", but since the numbers wrap around upon reaching four, we would actually expect to reach the state of "one".
 You can try on your own Rubik's cube and see that it works.

 What if we want to perform subtraction?
 We know that addition is performed using an algorithm, so can we find an algorithm that adds a negative number?
 Let's consider the state that represents "one".
 If we subtract one, we would expect the cube to return to state "zero".
 The algorithm that brings the cube from state "one" to state "zero" is `U'`.
 This is exactly the inverse of our initial `U` algorithm.
 If we want to subtract two, we can simply subtract one twice as before: `U' U'`.